 Designing for businesses at Spotify

-…Im sure I’m missing something though.
+I am sure I am missing something though.

 Amel Afzal